3TUSK/Kramh/specification/synopsis.markdown

-Inspired by various package manager used by different Linux Distributions as well as the CKAN Project from Kerbel Space Program community, the Schema for Minecraft Mod Artifact Resource Tracking (SMMART) intends to set up a uniformed and platform-agnostic standard to record and exchange information about the mod files ("artifacts").
+Inspired by various package manager used by different Linux Distributions as well as the CKAN Project from Kerbel Space Program community, the Schema for Minecraft Mod Artifact Resource Tracking (SMMART) intends to set up a uniformed and platform-agnostic standard to record and exchange information about mod files ("artifacts").

 [rfc-2119]: https://tools.ietf.org/html/rfc2119